This page has information for schools, parents and students on the music hub in Northumberland.

 Popular tasks right now

-If you would like your child to learn a musical instrument and they attend one of our direct billing schools (The Duchess's High, King Edward VI School, Morpeth Middle Schools, Dr Thomlinson Middle School, Abbeyfields First School, Burnside Primary School), then please register online at https://live.paritor.com/p/2302
+(The Duchess's High, King Edward VI School, Morpeth Middle Schools, Dr Thomlinson Middle School, Abbeyfields First School, Burnside Primary School) register your child for lessons online at https://live.paritor.com/p/2302

 For further information please call 01670 624045.

 Manages School Partnerships: Ashington, Bedlington, Blyth, Cramlington

 Deputy Lead Officer - David Francis

 Manages School Partnerships: Haydon Bridge, Hexham, Ponteland, Prudhoe, Seaton Valley